 The Centennial was still in service as late as 1924.

 There are paintings of the ship (right).

 Recently, I discovered that the Fine Arts Museums of San Francisco have the Centennial's figurehead, attributed to Herbert Gleason.
-I found that Gleason was a Boston woodcarver who created an excellent figurehead for the ship Glory of the Seas.
+He was a Boston woodcarver who created an excellent figurehead for the ship Glory of the Seas.
 That ship was built and launched in 1869 by famed clipper ship builder Donald McKay, who lived next door to Sylvanus and Judith Smith.

 Herbert Gleason is mentioned as a woodcarver in an article in the Summer 2005 issue of Folk Art by the American Folk Art Museum (NY): Ralph Sessions, “The Shipcarvers’ Art: Figureheads in Nineteenth-Century New York and Boston,” starting at page 44, see 50, https://issuu.com/american_folk_art_museum/docs/folkart_30_2_sum2005.
 The article says he was especially noted for “his remarkable figurehead for the famous McKay clipper Glory of the Seas [carved in 1869]."

-So the figurehead ended its long journeys and now rests in storage.
+So the figurehead ended its long journeys and now rests in storage in San Francisco.
 It is a wonderful physical reminder of the clipper ship era and the importance of Sylvanus Smith's shipbuilding in East Boston.

-Images (top to bottom): Yorke, Centennial (England, 1877), ArtNet; unidentified painter, Centennial (Hong Kong, 1878), Skinner; Herbert Gleason, Centennial figurehead (Boston, 1875), image courtesy of the Fine Arts Museums of San Francisco
+Images (top to bottom): William Howard Yorke, Centennial (England, 1877), ArtNet; unidentified painter, Centennial (Hong Kong, 1878), Skinner (formerly owned by family); Herbert Gleason, Centennial figurehead (Boston, 1875), image courtesy of the Fine Arts Museums of San Francisco